mr-funtor/rapid-movie/README.md

 * The data caching abilities of SWR

 ## Why Vanilla CSS?
-* Using a framework would unnessarily bloat the application.
+* Using a framework would unnecessarily bloat the application.
 The simpler the better.
 * Certain details of the app would not be annoying to achieve with a CSS framework.
 * Wanted to display my proper understanding of CSS.